gyselax/gyselalibxx/docs/development/Using_git.md

 # Using Git

 Git is an extremely important tool for handling versioning and concurrent developments on the same code.
 There are many resources available online to help you get to grips with this tool.
-Here we summarise a few key concepts which will be helpful when working with git and Gyselalibxx.
+Here we summarise a few key concepts which will be helpful when working with git and Gyselalib++.
 It is designed to be a jumping-off point and a reference for reoccurring git questions, not a complete git reference or tutorial.

 ## Branches

 Branches are an important tool for handling concurrent development.
 The `main` branch is the starting point for all developments.
 It contains all major developments which are considered sufficiently mature for other developers to also use them.

-Whenever you wish to add something new to gyselalibxx or fix an issue you should create a new branch from the `main` branch.
+Whenever you wish to add something new to Gyselalib++ or fix an issue you should create a new branch from the `main` branch.
 The branch name should have the following format:

 ```none
 <user_name>_<description_of_development>